 Student Loan Consolidation vs. Refinancing in 2021

-If you are a student who is paying back your student loans, student loan consolidation or refinancing can be smart moves to consider.
+If you are a student who is paying back your student loans, you should consider student loan consolidation or refinancing.
 However, you need to understand the key differences between student loan consolidation and student loan refinancing.

 At a glance, these options can be good for students in the following groups: